veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 ---
-layout: post
 title: "Make your own Shard in Crystal language"
 date: 2015-09-06T21:11:25+03:00
 modified: 2015-09-23
-comments: true
 excerpt: "An easy to use tutorial to create a new shard in Crystal language."
-tags: [crystal, crystal-lang, shard, shards, crystalshards, project, spec]
+tags: [crystallang, shards, infrastructure, specs]
 published: true
 ---

-{% include _toc.html %}
+{% include toc title="On this page" icon="file-text-o" %}

 ## Introduction